kshaffer/cu-info-data-retrieval/schedule.md

 ### In class

 - Quiz debrief.
 - Practice working with JSON in Python, using data from a public social media API.
+See [JSON practice notebook](Colab/JSON_practice.ipynb).

 <br/>